d2si-oss/ooso/README.md

 `reducerOutputBucket` is the bucket where the reducers will put their results.

-`reducerMemory` and `mapperMemory` are the amount of memory(and therefore other ressources) allocated to the lambda functions.
+`reducerMemory` and `mapperMemory` are the amount of memory(and therefore other resources) allocated to the lambda functions.
 They are used internally by the library to compute the batch size that each mapper/reducer will process.

 `mapperForceBatchSize` and `reducerForceBatchSize` are used to force the library to use the specified batch size instead of automatically computing it. **`reducerForceBatchSize` must be greater or equal than 2**.
 A less than 0 value means that the values will be automatically computed.

-`disableReducer`: if set to "true", disables the reducer if your job dosen't need it.
+`disableReducer`: if set to "true", disables the reducer if your job doesn't need it.
 #### Project packaging
 In order to generate the [jar](https://en.wikipedia.org/wiki/JAR_(file_format)) file used during the [deployment](#deployment) of the lambda, you need to install [maven](https://en.wikipedia.org/wiki/Apache_Maven).
 You may use the following command:
 ```